armbrustlab/MarPRISM/README.md

     ```

 12. **Run your DataFrame through Jupyter Notebook `MarPRISM.ipynb`:**
-    Open the Jupyter Notebook and follow the instructions within `MarPRISM.ipynb` to process the DataFrame and make predictions.
+    - Open the Jupyter Notebook `MarPRISM.ipynb` and follow the instructions within to process the DataFrame and make predictions.
+    - **Required Files:**
+      - Training Data: `trainingDataMarPRISM.csv`
+      - Example DataFrame: `exampleDataset.csv`

+13. **Filter Predictions Based on Replicate Consistency:**
+    - Exclude phototrophy and heterotrophy predictions that are evenly split between replicate metatranscriptomes for the same species bin.
+    - For non-diel samples, we excluded instances where ≥25% of trophic predictions across replicates for one species bin fall into phototrophy and heterotrophy categories.

+14. **Prioritize Replicate-Supported Predictions:**
+    - Trust trophic predictions more when multiple replicates support the same result.